tyson-nw/Neosys/database/sources/SRD/SRD.md

 - Human Warrior - https://drive.google.com/file/d/1113w2Ws6RQ2bqMAn8_IZlApBIh44_O3-/view?usp=sharing

 ## Game Master
-The Game Master facilitates the game, describes the world, controls all other creatures, and is the final arbiter the rules.
+The Game Master facilitates the game, describes the world, controls all other creatures, and is the final arbiter of the rules.

 ### Creature
 Creatures include characters, but the Game Master should avoid controlling characters.